danb35/deploy-freenas/README_truenas.md

 # Usage

 The relevant configuration takes place in the `deploy_config` file.
-You can create this file either by copying `deploy_config.example` from this repository, or directly using your preferred text editor.
+You can create this file either by copying `deploy_config_truenas.example` from this repository, or directly using your preferred text editor.
 Its format is as follows:

 ```
 [deploy]